The first time I went to Piemonte was two years ago on my birthday.

 This year I stayed in the Terrace Room.
 The room is amazing.
 They just finished it earlier this year.
 I could live in the shower.
 For real.

 A lovely way to start the day.

 Then, like my last trip, I went to a wine tasting.

-Micha (Diana's husband) is an excellent guide.
+My friend's husband is an excellent guide.
 He really knows a lot about Piemontese wines, but speaks about them in a way that is accessible.